Waste Minimization

 • West Village Commons Information Desk

 You can recycle Lithium-ion and Nickel-metal Hydride batteries.
 Standard alkaline batteries should be discarded in the landfill bins.
-You can find yellow battery bins in the following locations:
+You can find battery bins in the following locations:

 • Admin Building, 312